 November 6: Our Lady of Good Remedies

 During the night when he was thought to be dying, the memory of the sweet voice kept returning to him.
-He prayed to Our Lady to help him; very early in the morning she gave him a sash to wear and cured him.
+He prayed to Our Lady to help him.
+Very early in the morning the Virgin Mary appeared to him and gave him a sash to wear which cured him.
 A few days later he passed the tree again, and heard the sweet voice; curiously, he looked carefully around the roots of the tree; half buried in the sand, he found the tiny statue of Our Lady.

-The next day to his horror, she was gone.
-Lonely and sorrowful, John went to the Maguey tree where he had first found her – and there she was!
-He returned the statue to the new shrine and decorated it carefully but she disappeared again; just when John became ill with fever, which is often fatal in this land.
-John’s relatives hurried to carry him to Our Lady’s feet in Guadaloupe; as he lay gasping before the shrine of Our Lady of Good Remedies he heard the same sweet voice say: “Why do you come to my house when you put me out of yours?”
+The next day to his horror, the statue of Our Lady was gone.
+Lonely and sorrowful, John went to the Maguey tree where he had first found her – lo and behold, there she was!
+He returned the statue to the new shrine and decorated it carefully, but it disappeared again just when John became ill with fever, which was often fatal in that land.
+John’s relatives hurried to carry him to Our Lady’s feet in Guadalupe.
+As he lay gasping before the shrine of Our Lady of Good Remedies he heard the same sweet voice say: “Why do you come to my house when you put me out of yours?”

 John apologized and she continued, “If you did not want me in your house, why not take me back to the Maguey tree and build me a chapel there?”

 “If you cure me, Lady, I most certainly will,” promised the sick man.
 He was cured by Our Lady of Good Remedies, and he was as good as his word.
 He built a chapel into a hermitage and spent the rest of his life there.